divonlan/genozip/docs/advanced.rst

     | See: :ref:`dvcf`
     |

+.. option:: --biopsy=vb,vb...
+C. Dump a subset of the source file being compressed.
+The argument is a comma separated list of VB numbers, with 0 meaning the file's header.

+          |

 **Tracking execution**

 .. option:: --show-containers[=field]  ZUC.
 Show flow of containers.
 Possibly with the values of a specific field (use --STATS to see the field names in the file).